pupilfirst/wd101-scripts/capstone-project/README.md

 ## After you submit your work here

 This part is optional, but we recommend that you show off your customized project by sharing its link on the Discord community.
-Tell everyone what you learned, what worked, and what didn't.
+Tell everyone what you have learned, what worked, and what didn't.

 ## Solutions for common issues